コンテンツにスキップ

 I started to get worried.
 If I could hear the voice here, what would happen to the work I had just released?
 Could it have become a blank slate?
 It was a matter of life and death.
 I had to go home and check it out right away.

 My daughter was crying.
 Her cries got louder, and she was gagging so much that I worried she might be hyperventilating.
 As I pushed the stroller in place of my wife, who couldn't even play the piano because of tendonitis from childcare, I suddenly felt that we might be one of the voices here.
 And that concern gradually became accompanied by the texture of a voice, breathing on our necks.
 The muscles in my shoulders stiffened, and I couldn't move another step.
-I desperately tried to stop my neck from spasming and trying to turn around.
-"We are not prisoners of the tunnel!" -- that's what I wanted to shout.
+I desperately tried to stop my neck from trying to turn around in a spasm.
+"We are not prisoners of the tunnel!" - that's what I wanted to shout.

 Pelo Fukuda